 Relevant projects or activities may include direct support for specific research resulting in a publication, contributing to support for travel and other costs associated with a defined research project (but not solely attendance at a conference or symposium), or support for education or scholarship.

 The Academy takes a non-prescriptive approach to what are relevant activities, however applicants must clearly demonstrate how their proposal will achieve the objects of the Academy.
 Preference may be given to proposals that are not eligible for funding by the Australian Research Council (ARC) and the National Health and Medical Research Council (NH&MRC).
 Preference may also be given to early to mid-career applicants.

 Applications must be submitted on the appropriate form which can be downloaded below.
-The closing date for applications will be September 30, 2018.
+The closing date for applications will be 15 October 2018.
 All applications will be assessed by the R&D Subcommittee of the Academy Council.
-Funding would ordinarily be available from December 1 2018 and may be released in instalments.
+Funding would ordinarily be available from 1 December 2018 and may be released in installments.